 Enter Phil McElnay and MedAll.

 Phil is a surgeon who has trained medical professionals across the UK.
 He also loves software and is passionate about using it to drastically improve healthcare training globally.
 He launched MedAll with Alan Gibson in 2020 with the ambition of building a globally available online medical school.
-MedAll is currently an end-to-end platform for organizations to deliver and certify training to medical professionals.
+MedAll is currently an end-to-end platform for organisations to deliver and certify training to medical professionals.
 In the future, Phil and Alan want to build a network that enables medical professionals to find the best, most relevant educational content, regardless of geography, and automatically build their digital education and interest profile.